Xiangyu1Sun/Factorize-3DGS/readme.md

 https://github.com/graphdeco-inria/gaussian-splatting
 Thanks for the excellent work in 3D-GS！

+## Setup

+For installation, we use the same environment as 3D Gaussian Splatting.

+## Pre-processing

-## Step 1.
+### Step 1.
 Get hist path of original 3DGS

 To use our code, first we need to use original 3DGS code to train each scene and get the .ply file for each scene.
 The distribution of original Gaussians will be used in next step.

-## Step 2.
+### Step 2.
 Using the code in train.sh file to train synthetic-nerf and Tanks&Temples dataset

 ## Running